Repair FAQ – King County

 Home Preservation Projects and Aging in Place Projects are subject to a one-time $50 fee.
 All other costs are covered through grants or paid through the Fund for Humanity.

 What is sweat equity?

 For Critical Home Repairs Sweat equity is the volunteer time participants invest in their home repair project.
 Participants contribute a minimum of 8 hours per project, plus an additional 2 hours for every volunteer day.
 Not all sweat equity is physical labor and we can accommodate all ages, abilities, and skill levels.
 Sweat equity can include helping in the Habitat office, approved home repair workshops, preparing your house for repair and other approved volunteer activities.

 Applicants applying for Home Preservation and aging in Place Projects are required to give back a minimum of 2 hours support to the Habitat mission.
 The type of support will depend on your interest and physical ability.
 Some examples of opportunities are: Write, tell, or record the history of your community, then share it with a youth group and community members, write thank you notes for the affiliate, community involvement such as spearheading a community event, participate in a phone tree to check in on community residents, participate in a neighborhood watch, assist neighbors by helping with child care and homework or storytelling, help conduct outcome evaluation and surveys, starting a community garden or helping with a community clean-up day.
 Homeowners must also participate in Home Maintenance education, this can be taken through Habitat at our office or offered in your home to cater specifically to your home maintenance needs.

 Currently service areas include Federal Way, Renton, South Seattle, White Center, Glendale, Bryn Mawr-Skyway and unincorporated King County if no other services are available.
+We serve all areas of Kittitas County.
 Information for other home repair programs and resources can be provided upon request.